 The choice of a primary transducer is crucial for any task in computer automation of measurements, testing and control of technological production.
 The primary converters of external impact signals into an electric signal are based on different physical effects and have different types and designs.
-Let us consider one of the common transducer types – resistance.
+Let us consider one of the common transducer types – resistive transducers.

 Resistive sensors are widely used in tensometry.
 Tensometry (Lat. tensus – stressed, tense and Gr. metréō – measure) (strain gauge measurement) implies experimental determination of stress state of structures based on the measurement of local strains.
 Mechanical strain of material changes its electric resistance.
 This effect is called tensoresistance.
 This effect is a basis for strain gauge sensors, which respond to mechanical stress σ: